-To determine which wastewater treatment facility projects should be funded by the CWSRF; the Fiscal Year 2014/2015 Project Priority List (PPL), Attachment 2, was revised and the projects expected to need CWSRF funds within the next twelve to eighteen months identified.
+To determine which wastewater treatment facility projects should be funded by the CWSRF; the Fiscal Year 2015/2016 Project Priority List (PPL), Attachment 2, was revised and the projects expected to need CWSRF funds within the next twelve to eighteen months identified.
 Projects included on the IUP project list are selected from the PPL using Attachment 3, EPA approved project ranking criteria, the criteria identified in Section 10(b) of Act 16 of 1988 and in Title 25, Section 963.8 of the PENNVEST regulations.
 This ranking framework for the selection of wastewater projects was revised and approved by the PENNVEST Board on April 22, 2014 after review and approval by EPA.
-PENNVEST and DEP intend to work together to eliminate the Chapter 103 regulations used in the past for the development of the PPL.
 The ranking of projects using the Chapter 103 regulations has been discontinued.